stevejchacon/pizzatip/README.md

 # Pizza Delivery Driver Tip Analysis

+## Please refer to the pdf file titled *pizza_tip_report.pdf* for the full in-depth analysis of this project.
+Everything below is a smaller and more condensed version of this project.

 ## Introduction & Project Motivation
 The motivation for this project came from the confusions and skepticism about the anticipated tip earnings a pizza delivery driver would make during a shift.
 It was common and almost guaranteed to hear an inflated estimation of a driver's earnings.
 After some thought, I realized that there was no way of really knowing unless everything was tracked and due to the fact that this was a source of my income, I felt it to be worthwhile for me to do so.
 I used an app called HoursTracker where I was able to log when my shift started, when my shift ended, and the amount of money that I earned in tips during the shift.
 The most beneficial feature of the app was the ability to output the file as a .csv in order to be able to run an analysis when ready.
 Some of the initial questions and curiosities were things such as: How much does a driver make per hour?
 How much does a driver make per hour on a weekday vs. weekend?
 Has the increase in menu prices caused an increase in tips (especially since the customer could tip based on a percentage)?
 The data was meticulously tracked from August 3, 2020 - June 24, 2023.
 The delivery charge that the customer pays for a delivery was $3 until early July 2021 where it was raised to $4 thereafter.